Pacifica's Organic Market Gardens

 Marshall Chrostowski is the founder of the Organic Market Gardens and the land manager for both campuses.
 He holds advanced degrees in soil science, plant and tropical ecology, and ethnobotany.
 He came to Pacifica in 1989 to renovate the long abandoned grounds and orchards.
 In 1990 Marshall called on Pacifica and the greater South Coast community to plant the first major grain, garlic and fava bean grow-out in the field now occupied by South Hall.
 By 1993, several acres had been set aside for a demonstration urban mini-farm, expanding over the next 5 years into a local food source for Pacifica’s community and the greater Santa Barbara area.
 Seed conservation continued to be featured, accompanied by special grow-outs and workshops on seed saving and organic gardening.
 During the latter part of the 1990’s, the farm hosted developmentally challenged individuals and their job coaches.
 Graduates of the program have moved on to productive working lives.

-Our current market garden farm crew consists of Marshall and Logan, assisted by volunteers and interns.
+Our current market garden farm crew consists of Marshall, Logan, Maggie, Garrett and Arden, assisted by volunteers and interns.
 Members of our landscape maintenance crew assist in preparing farm beds, weeding, tending chickens, and processing organic material for the many tons of compost prepared each year.